tilznit/craft.htb/README.md

 ### Gaining Access

-I can use the info that Dinesh left exposed.
 Having downloaded the repo earlier, I can copy and modify the `tests.py` script locally and use it to exploit the `eval` vulnerability.
 Mark Bagget's talk mentioned earlier gave me an idea of how to attempt the exploit with the `__import__` function.

 -code-